citp/privacy-policy-historical/w/wa/war/warbyparker.com.md

-> *The following text is extracted and transformed from the warbyparker.com privacy policy that was archived on 2017-06-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170616150301id_/https%3A//www.warbyparker.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the warbyparker.com privacy policy that was archived on 2017-12-05.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171205185858id_/https%3A//www.warbyparker.com/privacy-policy) for the most accurate reproduction.*

 # Privacy Policy | Warby Parker

-## New Privacy Policy
+## Privacy Policy

-## Effective Date: May 1, 2017
+## Effective Date: June 28, 2017

 At Warby Parker, we’re all about helping you see things a little more clearly.
 And we believe that you have a right to know what information we collect from you and how we protect your privacy.
 So we’ve created this Privacy Policy to let you know what to expect when you interact with us.
 To keep things simple, we stick to this Privacy Policy no matter which of our stores, sites, applications, or website features you use or access, as well as any mobile application (each, an “App”) that includes an authorized link to this Privacy Policy (together the stores, our websites and Apps are referred to as the “Services”).
 Your use of our Services is also subject to our [Terms of Use](https://web.archive.org/terms-of-use).